-THROUGHOUT THE LAST DECADE BUI GARIA PURSUED A POLICY OF KEEPING BOTH PIT AND SOCIAL SECURITY RATES UNCHANGED.
-WHILE GRADUALLY INTRODUCING MEASURES TO INCREASE COMPLIANCE for tourism) on foods and other basic consumption goods, which almost every other EU country has.
+THROUGHOUT

+THE LAST DECADE

+BULGARIA

+PURSUED A POLICY

+OF KEEPING BOTH

+PIT AND SOCIAL

+SECURITY RATES

+UNCHANGED,

+WHILE GRADUALLY

+INTRODUCING

+MEASURES

+TO INCREASE

+COMPLIANCE

 MEANWHILE, ELSEWHERE IN CEE, THE TIDES CHANGED

 The decade in the aftermath of the global economic crises shook the public finances of most CEE countries.
 However, the revenues from taxes on labor seem to have remained rather intact.
 Nevertheless, governments in the region initiated various changes in the income taxation structure - some motivated by the necessity to increase revenues to balance budgets, others by purely political considerations.
 Here are some examples of notable changes, which might be considered as indicators of a new trend in the region.